Edinburgh in the 17thC (detail) by Wenceslas Hollar (1670)

 Principal, University of Edinburgh (1885-1903)

-‘…William Muir presents the paradox of a scholar drawn irresistibly to the Arabic literary heritage and to
+…William Muir presents the paradox of a scholar drawn irresistibly to the Arabic literary heritage and to

 close friendships with individual Muslims, who nevertheless felt compelled by his religious convictions

 to denigrate Muslim beliefs and social institutions in both their Arabian and Indian settings.
-[Avril Powell]

-Up to this time India had dominated British imperial priorities in the East but these were now expanding to western Asia.
+Up to this period India had dominated British imperial priorities in the East but these were now expanding to western Asia.
 Greater British involvement in the Gulf, the opening of the Suez Canal in 1869 and the occupation of Egypt in 1882, gave the Arabic-speaking world and the Middle East greater geopolitical relevance.
 The defeat of the Ottoman Empire in World War I and its subsequent dismemberment brought Britain even greater influence in the region.
-The League of Nations mandates of Iraq and Palestine, the latter which incorporated the 1917 declaration in 1917 named after the British Foreign Secretary and Chancellor of the University of Edinburgh, Arthur Balfour, signalled a firm British commitment to the region.
+The League of Nations mandates of Iraq and Palestine, the latter which incorporated the 1917 declaration named after the British Foreign Secretary and Chancellor of the University of Edinburgh, Arthur Balfour, signalled a firm British commitment to the region.

-Already in 1897, in a graduation address titled ‘A Plea for the Encouragement of Oriental Studies’, Archibald Kennedy, Professor of Hebrew and Semitic Languages, had joined a growing national chorus calling for institutions of higher learning to train people for the administration of the needs of the Empire and its diverse peoples.
+Already in 1897, in a graduation address titled ‘A Plea for the Encouragement of Oriental Studies’, Archibald Kennedy, Professor of Hebrew and Semitic Languages, had joined a growing national chorus calling for British institutions of higher learning to train people for the administration of the needs of the Empire and its diverse peoples.
 At Edinburgh he called specifically for the establishment of an Arabic lectureship to deal with this need.
 For the time being Arabic continued to be delivered by the Hebrew Chair with support from an assistant.
-Only in 1911 did the University accede to Kennedy’s call and agree to establish the post with duties including the teaching of classical Arabic, Arabic Literature and on the Comparative Semitic Grammar.
+Only in 1911 did the University accede to Kennedy’s call and agree to establish a post with duties including the teaching of classical Arabic, Arabic Literature and Comparative Semitic Grammar.
 Despite some initial disruption during the World War I, Arabic was now put on a firm footing.

 Postwar Trajectories

-In 1947 the study of the Middle East received new impetus from the Scarborough Report which proposed an expanded national vision for Middle Eastern (and other) languages in British universities in the emerging postwar world.
+In 1947 the study of the Middle East received new impetus with the Scarborough Report which proposed an expanded national vision for Middle Eastern (and other) languages in British universities in the emerging postwar world.
 By 1952, Edinburgh could boast an expanded Arabic department as well as separate Persian and Turkish departments, with active Sanskrit and Urdu sections.
-All housed together at 6 Buccleuch Place, a configuration that suggested an emerging area studies conception, the building was named the William Muir Institute after the man who represented the dynamic engagement of imperial administration, comparative religious scholarship and the study of Arabic.
+All housed together at 6 Buccleuch Place, a configuration that suggested an emerging area studies’ conception, the building was named the William Muir Institute after the man who represented the dynamic engagement of imperial administration, comparative religious scholarship and the study of Arabic.

 Over the next decades, the University of Edinburgh consolidated its reputation as an internationally recognised centre for the study of Islam and of the Middle East.
-This was due in no small measure to Montgomery Watt whose international status and sympathetic interpretation of Islam attracted students from around the world, not least the Middle East.
+This was due in no small measure to Montgomery Watt whose international status and sympathetic interpretation of Islam attracted students from around the world, and not least the Middle East.
 Watt remained the dominant figure in Arabic and Islamic Studies at Edinburgh until the end of the 1970s when he retired.
-His intellectual legacy was one of the reasons why the University of Baghdad donated the sum of £250,000 in 1979 to endow the new Iraq Chair of Arabic and Islamic Studies that would help secure the future of the field at the University.
+His intellectual legacy was siad to be one of the reasons why the University of Baghdad donated the sum of £250,000 in 1979 to endow the new Iraq Chair of Arabic and Islamic Studies that would help secure the future of the field at the University.
 In 1980 the Departments of Arabic and Islamic Studies, Persian and Turkish were merged to form Islamic and Middle Eastern Studies (IMES) which remains the centre of much teaching and research on the Middle East at the University today.

 Acknowledgments